 Be sure you have all of your materials before getting started.
-You will need about 4-5 different colors of your choosing, a painting medium (like Floetrol), disposable cups for mixing (I am using the same reusable storage containers from my last pour – good eco-friendly idea Id like to pass on if you’ve got them.)
+You will need about 4-5 different colors of your choosing, plus white too, a painting medium (like Floetrol), disposable cups for mixing (I am using the same reusable storage containers from my last pour – good eco-friendly idea Id like to pass on if you’ve got them.)

 You can refer to my list here for a complete guide to all the supplies.
 Also be sure you have one single transparent cup that will hold all of the colors.
 I’m actually using the same cup that one of my Betta fish came in, of course I washed it clean before using, it is just the right size for this project.

 Mixing and Layering the Colors